Ipswich River Day Camp | Topsfield Program Descriptions & Hours

 Counselors-in-Training (ages 14–16)

-Ipswich River’s Counselors-in-Training program is for teens who are looking to gain experience working with children outdoors.
-Participate in training sessions, lead games, assist camp groups, and learn to teach activities.
+Our Counselors-in-Training (CIT) program is for teens who want to gain experience working with children in an outdoor setting.
+Participate in lesson development trainings, lead games, assist camp groups, and learn to teach activities.

-Optional After Camp Program
+After Camp Option

-Preregistration is required.
+Separate preregistration is required.
 When registering online, you will be offered the chance to enroll during checkout.

 Overnight Camp at Wildwood